 The lecturers were attentive and supportive.
 They learned and practically did all the tasks assigned accurately, mashaAllah.
 They learned the basics of Moodle with quick grading and offline grading.
-They also learned how to deal with sections, files, folders and assignments including Turnitin assignments inside the Moodle Learning Management System.
-Moreover, they had a lot of fun with groups, quiz, chat and forums.
+They also learned how to deal with sections, files, folders, and assignments including Turnitin assignments inside the Moodle Learning Management System.
+Moreover, they had a lot of fun with groups, quizzes, chats, and forums.
 They also learned WIKI and progress tracking with the help of activity completion.

 The session was simply awesome, and I am really proud to teach such a brave group of people.
 Alhamdulillah.
 Comments received from the session are as below.
 May Allah reward them with good.

 - Learned use of different tools in moodle.

 - Making a wiki.

 - very informative.